webmaster442/BookGen/commands.md

 Note: the command gets the data from the clipboard and the generated markdown is also written to the clipboard.

+# Pack

+Pack / backup the bookgen related files of the current project into a single zip file.

+`BookGen pack {-v} {-d [directory]} -o [fileName]` `BookGen pack {--verbose} {--dir [directory]} --output [fileName]`

+Arguments:

+-o, --output:
+    Required.
+Specifies the destination zip file.
+Note: if specified file extension differs from zip, then zip will be enforced.

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

+-v, --verbose:
+    Optional argument, turns on detailed logging.
+Usefull for locating issues

 # Preview

 Launch a browser that allows markdown file previewing